Frog: Feet and legs

 Many frogs have webbed feet and the degree of webbing is directly proportional to the amount of time the species spends in the water.
 The completely aquatic African dwarf frog (Hymenochirus sp.) has fully webbed toes, whereas those of White's tree frog (Litoria caerulea), an arboreal species, are only a quarter or half webbed.
 Exceptions include flying frogs in the Hylidae and Rhacophoridae, which also have fully webbed toes used in gliding.

 Arboreal frogs have pads located on the ends of their toes to help grip vertical surfaces.
 These are not suction pads, the surface consisting instead of columnar cells with flat tops with small gaps between them lubricated by mucous glands.
-When the frog applies pressure, the cells adhere to irregularities on the surface and the grip is maintained through surface tension.
+When the frog applies pressure, the cells adhere to irregularities on the surface and the grip is maintained through adhesion.
 This allows the frog to climb on smooth surfaces, but the system does not function efficiently when the pads are excessively wet.

 In many arboreal frogs, a small "intercalary structure" on each toe increases the surface area touching the substrate.
 Furthermore, many arboreal frogs have hip joints that allow both hopping and walking.
 Some frogs that live high in trees even possess an elaborate degree of webbing between their toes.
 This allows the frogs to "parachute" or make a controlled glide from one position in the canopy to another.

 Ground-dwelling frogs generally lack the adaptations of aquatic and arboreal frogs.
 Most have smaller toe pads, if any, and little webbing.
 Some burrowing frogs such as Couch's spadefoot (Scaphiopus couchii) have a flap-like toe extension on the hind feet, a keratinised tubercle often referred to as a spade, that helps them to burrow.

 Sometimes during the tadpole stage, one of the developing rear legs is eaten by a predator such as a dragonfly nymph.
 In some cases, the full leg still grows, but in others it does not, although the frog may still live out its normal lifespan with only three limbs.
 Occasionally, a parasitic flatworm (Ribeiroia ondatrae) digs into the rear of a tadpole, causing a rearrangement of the limb bud cells and the frog develops one or more extra legs.